isomerpages/nlb-biblioasia/_videos/From Book to Cook/Nasi Lemak Istimewa.md

 <br>2 coconuts
 <br>Salt

-Rice is cooked with  thin coconut milk in a steamer.
-Then, remove it and pour in salted thick coconut milk and stir.
+Cook rice with thin coconut milk in a steamer.
+Then remove it and pour in salted thick coconut milk and stir.
 Steam again until cooked.
 If you like it fragrant, add a few bay leaves or lemongrass.

-Its accompaniments are thinly sliced cucumber, fried anchovies, and chicken eggs or duck eggs made into omelette. *Kacang putih* is soaked first and then fried, or fried peanuts.
-Red onions and chillies are sliced thinly and fried.
+Its accompaniments are thinly sliced cucumber, fried anchovies, and chicken eggs or duck eggs made into omelette. *Kacang putih* is soaked first and then fried.
+Slice red onions and chillies thinly, and fry them.

 <b>*Opor ayam*</b>
 ![](/images/Videos:%20From%20Book%20to%20Cook/opor.png)